PATRICK079/Traffic_signs_classification/README.md

-# 🛑 German Traffic Sign Classification with Deep Learning
+# 🛑 Traffic Sign Classification with Deep Learning

 This project demonstrates the development of a **Convolutional Neural Network (CNN)** to classify traffic signs